DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC ITEM CREATION WIZARD/SETUP/Item Creation Template.md

 #### Setting up Item Creation Templates
 ##### Create Import File Masks

-The View/New/Update import Items file mask is used to set up the pattern of characters used to match the import fikles within your Dynamics 365 environment.
+The View/New/Update import Items file mask is used to set up the pattern of characters used to match the import files within your Dynamics 365 environment.
-Within this form, you will set up the new items attributes and etc.
+Within this form, you will set up the new items attributes and etc before creating the template.
 You can reach the Item creation import file masks form by navigating to

 **Item creation > Setup > Item creation > Item creation import file masks**